ifyouseewendy/random-notes/design-of-delegation.md

 Object.getPrototypeOf( b ) === Foo.prototype; // true
 ```

-When`a`is created by calling`new Foo()`, one of the things \(see Chapter 2 for all\_four\_steps\) that happens is that`a`gets an internal`[[Prototype]]`link to the object that`Foo.prototype`is pointing at. **We end up with two objects, linked to each other.**
+When`a`is created by calling`new Foo()`, one of the things \(see Chapter 2 for all four steps\) that happens is that`a`gets an internal`[[Prototype]]`link to the object that`Foo.prototype`is pointing at. **We end up with two objects, linked to each other.**

+The actual mechanism, the essence of what's important to the functionality we can leverage in JavaScript, is **all about objects being linked to other objects.**

+# Behavior Delegation

 ### Compared to traditional inheritance

 In class-oriented languages, multiple copies \(aka, "instances"\) of a class can be made, like stamping something out from a mold.
 But in JavaScript, there are no such copy-actions performed.
 You don't create multiple instances of a class.
 You can create multiple objects that `[[Prototype]]`_link to a common object.
-But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quite _**linked**\_.
+But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quite _**linked**.

-"inheritance" \(and "prototypal inheritance"\) and all the other OO terms just do not make sense when considering how JavaScript _actually _works \(not just applied to our forced mental models\).
+"inheritance" \(and "prototypal inheritance"\) and all the other OO terms just do not make sense when considering how JavaScript \_actually \_works \(not just applied to our forced mental models\).

-Instead, "delegation" is a more appropriate term, because these relationships are not _copies _but delegation **links**.
+Instead, "delegation" is a more appropriate term, because these relationships are not \_copies \_but delegation **links**.

 #### Prototypal Inheritance && Differential Inheritance